Skip to content

 Having the ability to track patient outcomes across healthcare systems provides healthcare experts with critical insights to inform patient care and ultimately drug development.
 While it is important to know when health problems arise for a mother or child, it is equally important to know when problems do not occur.
 Many RWD systems adequately collect healthcare encounters when they occur (I.e., office visit, prescription), but are not comprehensive enough to conclusively determine that no additional healthcare encounters occurred.
 To do this, the data collection needs to be part of a closed system that captures all patient encounters and not just those that occur within a particular clinical practice or pharmacy chain.

-Data longitudinality is another important consideration when assessing the strength and value of sources of RWD for post-approval pregnancy studies.
-Starting from the pre-pregnancy exposure period, through a full-term pregnancy, and ultimately through at least one-year (and often more) of infant healthcare encounters requires a study observation period of at least two years and often spans three separate insurance plan years.
+Data longitudinality is another important consideration when assessing the value of RWD sources for post-approval studies.
+This involves tracking from the pre-pregnancy exposure phase, through the entire pregnancy, and extending to at least one year (and frequently longer) of infant healthcare interactions.
+This necessitates an observation period of at least two years, often covering three different insurance plan years.
 During this period, an individual may change insurance carriers, making it difficult to track their experiences consistently over time.
 For this reason, employer-based insurance data yields the best chances of capturing outcomes across an individual’s lifecycle.
 Adults are less likely to switch jobs than to switch insurance carriers, and even if their employer switches to a different health plan, they continue to collect patient data across the continuum of care.

 RWE for real-life insights